 The Massachusetts Supreme Judicial Court issued instructions to court clerks that say:

-- A clerk should not tell you to complete a Supplement to the Affidavit form if you check Category A or B. You only have to complete the Supplement if you check Box C.
+You do not have to fill out a Supplement to the Affidavit form if you check Category A or B. You only have to complete the Supplement if you check Box C.

-The Supreme Judicial Court of Massachusetts also says that the clerk must file and date your court documents when you give them to the clerk.
+The clerk must file and date your court documents when you give them to the clerk.
 If the clerk has a question and you need to see a judge to get the affidavit approved, the clerk must still file your papers on the day you give them to the clerk.
 The instructions say, “all papers offered for filing must be dated and accepted when they are first presented, and must be processed without delay.”
 “No papers may be rejected because the filer has not yet obtained waiver of the filing fee.”

 See the the Supreme Judicial Court's memo and Instructions to Courts.